validmind/documentation/site/tests/model_validation/sklearn/RobustnessDiagnosis.md

 This test is conducted by adding Gaussian noise, proportional to a particular standard deviation scale, to numeric input features of both the training and testing datasets.
-The model performance in the face of these perturbed features is then evaluated using metrics (default: 'accuracy').
+The model performance in the face of these perturbed features is then evaluated using the ROC_AUC score.
 This process is iterated over a range of scale factors.
-The resulting accuracy trend against the amount of noise introduced is illustrated with a line chart.
-A predetermined threshold determines what level of accuracy decay due to perturbation is considered acceptable.
+The resulting auc trend against the amount of noise introduced is illustrated with a line chart.
+A predetermined threshold determines what level of auc decay due to perturbation is considered acceptable.

 **Signs of High Risk**:
-- Substantial decreases in accuracy when noise is introduced to feature inputs.
+- Substantial decreases in auc when noise is introduced to feature inputs.
-- The decay in accuracy surpasses the configured threshold, indicating that the model is not robust against input noise.
+- The decay in auc surpasses the configured threshold, indicating that the model is not robust against input noise.
 - Instances where one or more elements provided in the features list don't match with the training dataset's numerical feature columns.